Building User Interfaces for iOS

 Prototyping

-One cannot say that Prototyping is Interface Builder’s advantage because when there is more than 1 interface builder file and we want to combine them, the interface builder will display just a rectangle without any content.
+One cannot say that Prototyping is Interface Builder’s advantage because when combining more than 1 interface builder file, the interface builder will display just a rectangle without any content.

 Re-usability

-- Support style guide for Color.
-But when we want to set a color, we need to pick from the color wheel or set it with a hex value.
-This color will not made available for re-use in other places in the project.
+- Support a style guide for colors, but when setting a color, developers need to pick from the color wheel or set it with a hex value.
+This color will not be made available for re-use in other places in the project.

 Performance

-- Supports lazy loading but the benefits are minor.
+- Support lazy loading, but the benefits are minor.

 - Opening an Interface Builder file takes time to render its visualization.